sammuelyee/docs/cartodb-editor.md

 Torque Category has much of the same Torque CartoCSS in addition to a few different options available for customization.

 - __Torque Aggregation Function:__ Torque renders your data in clusters.
-Torque Category uses a postgreSQL command, CDB_Math_Mode(torque_category) to find the values that appear most often in your data in order to cluster your data accordingly.
+Torque Category uses a PostgreSQL command, CDB_Math_Mode(torque_category) to find the values that appear most often in your data in order to cluster your data accordingly.

 Learn more about [how spatial aggregation works](https://github.com/CartoDB/torque/wiki/How-spatial-aggregation-works).

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/torquecartoCSSframeoffset.png' | prepend: site.baseurl }}" alt="Torque CartoCSS Frame Offset" /></p>

-Once your data is aggregated, you can further customize your torque animation options by changing the marker styles for each frame of your animation by customizing the options found under the frame-offsets and adding additional frame-offsets.
+Once your data is aggregated, you can further customize your Torque animation options by changing the marker styles for each frame of your animation by customizing the options found under the frame-offsets and adding additional frame-offsets.

 You can also select each cluster value to change marker styles based on your data categories.
 For instance, if you want to style the maximum value in your dataset to have different marker styles, you would change the marker styles for the maximum value in your animation, which you will find by looking at the values in your CartoCSS.